 A study done and published last year by researchers from Cambridge and Harvard Universities found regular Sex could add extra two years to the average person’s lifespan.
 It’s thought frequent orgasms may prolong lifespan.

 The release of chemicals into the bloodstream depends on potential damage to the stress hormones.

 A study in Wales in the late Nineties showed men with a high frequency of orgasm several times a week were up to 50 percent less likely to die from age-related diseases, and Sex is one the best stress relievers to prevent heart disease.

 GROW NEW ORGANS

-Researchers in the U.S have perfected a way of taking worn-out, kidneys, hearts and livers to reconditioning them, so they are as good as new.
+Researchers in the U.S. have perfected a way of reconditioning worn-out kidneys, hearts, and livers so they are as good as new.

 The technique involves washing the parts – obtained by organ donation – in detergent to destroy all existing cells and DNA before injecting them with stem cells from the patient who needs a replacement body part.